giampaolo/pyftpdlib/README.rst

 Python FTP server library provides a high-level portable interface to easily write very efficient, scalable and asynchronous FTP servers with Python.
-It is the most complete `RFC-959`_ FTP server implementation available for `Python`_ programming language.
+It is the most complete `RFC-959`_ FTP server implementation available for the `Python`_ programming language.

 Features
 ========